 It’s that time already!
-Now that the lazy days of August are wrapping up, we parents have already begun the hustle and bustle of shopping for back-to-school supplies and filling out school forms.
-And very soon, we’ll be back to the morning routine of getting the kids ready for school.
+Now that the lazy days of August are wrapping up, parents have already begun the hustle and bustle of shopping for back-to-school supplies and filling out school forms.
+Now it is time for the morning routine of getting the kids ready for school.

-Do your children often want to run out of the house without having eaten a decent breakfast?
+Do your children want to run out of the house without having eaten a decent breakfast?

 That sets them up for fatigue, irritability, and poor concentration.
 Breakfast is a must to kick start the brain, so skipping it should not be an option.
 Since most of us are pressed for time in the morning, here are 5 quick breakfast ideas to get you through the week:

 2) Old fashioned oatmeal with fresh fruit and nuts.
-This oatmeal breakfast is high in fiber, and very filling.
+This oatmeal (slow cooked, not instant) breakfast is high in fiber, and very filling.
 You get protein from the oats and the nuts.
 And the added fruit gives an extra boost of vitamins and minerals.

 4) French toast.
 Use a whole grain bread to provide a complex carbohydrate.
 Sprinkle with cinnamon, which is yummy and has the added benefit of stabilizing the blood sugar.
 Add a bowl of berries on the side, or top with a berry compote.

 5) Last night’s leftovers.
 Don’t get stuck in the “breakfast food” rut.
 How about warming up last night’s corn chowder or making a quick potato and mixed veggie hash from last night’s dinner?